P-Kaushal/Medicine-Recommendation-System-/README.md

 The project is made completely with modular code approach and follows the production grade code writing principles.
 It is trained on multiple machine learning models and the best out of them is chosen up for the predictions based on the accuracy, precision, recall and F1-score.

-## Direct link to app
-Click [here](https://medicine-recommender.streamlit.app/) to give it up a try and let your inner doctor found some dignosis for quirky diseses.
-Altough the accuracy scores are quite good, but I recommend not taking this as any sort of medical advise, your doctor should be the first person whom you should be consulting.
-But for having fun and experimenting you can try this out.

 ## Table of Contents
 1. [Introduction](#introduction)
 2. [Installation](#installation)